DRAN: A Distribution and Relation Adaptive Network for Spatio-temporal Forecasting: Experimental Results

 \subsection{Dynamic and Static Relations Learning}

-In Fig. \ref{adj}, we explore the adaptive process of our model by depicting the dynamic and static adjacency matrices within the DSFL module.
-Specifically, we showcase these matrices for the first input time step as an example.
-The dynamic adjacency matrix $\bm{A}_{\rm Dy}$ is derived from the similarity of time series between nodes according to Equation \ref{ady}, while the static adjacency matrix is obtained by learning the static relations $\bm{A}_{\rm St}$ according to Equation \ref{ast}.
-Fig. \ref{adj} illustrates the spatial relations between nodes of Weather dataset, with darker colors indicating stronger relationships.
-The dynamic adjacency matrix highlights the strength of relationships between nodes with similar signal patterns, whereas the static adjacency matrix focuses on the signals of individual nodes and some distributed nodes within the network.
-The differing concentrations of dynamic and static perspectives allow the model to learn features from various aspects.
+In Fig. \ref{relation}, {we illustrate decomposition and fusion process of our DSFL module.
+Fig. \ref{relation}(a) and (b) visualize the learned static and dynamic adjacency matrices on the Weather dataset, where darker colors indicate stronger inter-node relationships.
+The dynamic adjacency matrix $\bm{A}_{\rm Dy}={\rm Softmax}({\bm{z}_{\rm Dy}W_{\rm Q}^{(l)}(\bm{z}_{\rm Dy}W_{\rm K}^{(l)})^{T}}/{\sqrt{C'}})$ is derived from the similarity between node time series according to Eq. (\ref{Dy}), while the static adjacency matrix is obtained by learning the static relations $\bm{A}_{\rm St}$ according to Eq. (\ref{ast})}.
+The dynamic adjacency matrix highlights the strength of relationships between nodes with similar signal patterns, whereas the static adjacency matrix focuses on the signals of individual and distributed nodes.
+The contrast in focus enables the model to learn complementary features from both dynamic and static perspectives.
 To clarify the differences between the learned dynamic and static relations for specific nodes, we select node $i$ from various locations and visualize the relationships between the selected node and other nodes, represented as $\bm{A}_{\rm{St},\textit{i}}$ and $\bm{A}_{\rm{Dy},\textit{i}}$.
-As shown in Fig. \ref{relation}, subfigures (a), (b), and (c) depict the dynamic relations between target nodes and other nodes in the Weather dataset, while subfigures (d), (e), and (f) illustrate the static relations.
-The dynamic relations learned by DSFL concentrate around the target nodes, highlighting the significance of local connections.
-In contrast, the static relations reflect interactions between target nodes and distant nodes, indicating that the static adjacency matrix captures non-local relationships.
-This demonstrates that DSFL effectively learns comprehensive and non-overlapping spatial relations.
+As shown in Fig. \ref{relation} (c)-(h), the dynamic relations are concentrated around the target nodes, highlighting the significance of local connections.
+In contrast, the static relations capture interactions with distant nodes, emphasizing non-local relationships.
+This demonstrates that DSFL effectively learns comprehensive and complementary spatial relations. {Furthermore, we present a case study to illustrate how the gate mechanism adaptively integrates static and dynamic features.
+A temperature time window from 21:00 on 25/09/2022 to 21:00 on 26/09/2022 in the Weather dataset is selected.
+Fig. \ref{gate} visualizes the learned static component $\bm{H}_{\rm St}$, the dynamic component $\bm{H}_{\rm Dy}$, and the corresponding gate signal $z_{\rm control}$.
+Two prominent peaks in the dynamic component, highlighted by the black and purple boxes, are clearly reflected in the gate signal, where large gate responses occur simultaneously.
+This indicates that the gate mechanism effectively emphasizes periods with strong dynamic variations.
+These dynamic peaks occur during 22:00$\sim$23:00 and 08:00$\sim$10:00, corresponding to rapid temperature decreases and increases, respectively.
+In contrast, the static component remains comparatively smooth.
+During 08:00$\sim$10:00, its magnitude is relatively small, suggesting that the fusion is dominated by the dynamic component.
+Although the static component also exhibits elevated responses during 22:00$\sim$23:00, the gate signal assigns greater emphasis to the dynamic component, achieving adaptive fusion based on temporal variability.}